telematics-lab/lopy-fw/README.md

 - `main.py`: Script to read GPS coordinates from the PyTrack shield and send it via LoRa.
 - `config.py`: Configuration file for node parameters.

+### 5. node sniffer
+This folder contains example code for a LoRa sniffer, designed to intercept and analyze LoRa packets transmitted within the network.
+The code utilizes a PyTrack shield connected to a LoPy or FiPy board for data reception and analysis.
+**Contents:**
+- `main.py`: Script to read packets from the PyTrack shield.
+- `config.py`: Configuration file for node parameters.

 ### 5. decoder
 This folder includes JavaScript examples of decoding functions to be used in The Things Network (TTN) for decoding the payload received from the LoRa nodes.